dolanor-galaxy/network/README.md

 # Network

-The micro network is a global p2p network for micro services.
+The micro network is a globally distributed system for micro service development.

 ## Overview